-The United Recyclers Group (URG):
+United Recyclers Group (cont'd)

-provides an online part search database on its website, www.u-r-g.com. created an accreditation program

-URG 6000, 7000, and 8000, which are similar to the ISO9000 standards.
+The URG provides an online part search database on its web site (u-r-g.com).
+They have also created accreditation programs.
+These are called URG 6000, 7000, and 8000.
 These programs ensure that those that are URG-certified carry out their activities under controlled conditions required in the program.
 An annual certification is administered by a third party to verify that a recycling facility is following the requirements of the program.

-For more information on the details of the accreditation process, visit the URG website.
+The URG 8000 standards are similar to ISO9000 standards.
+For more information on the details of the accreditation process, visit the URG web site.